sobopla/oo-javascript-orange-trees/README.md

 ## Summary

 Remember our old friend **Orange Trees** from Ruby?
 Let's revisit it in JavaScript.
+While this assignment might look _superficially_ easy you can make this a very powerful and elegant program and unify the lessons of [The Prophetess Metz's][metz] scrolls *as well* what you know about how to write Javascript objects.

 Here are some features:
 * A tree can age.